IVRPowers/blog/content/post/coding/videortc-build-mobile-app.md

 Finally, we must follow the procedure that allows to accept the call.
 Here, there are two different options.
 We can either directly include ‘action.call()’ in the object onIncomingCall, so the call is automatically accepted, or you can design your own logic using Ionic components like for example a confirmation button.

-You can see more information about the components in the [Ionic official website](http://ionicframework.com/docs/components/#alert-confirm).
+You can see more information about the components at [Ionic Framework 2](http://ionicframework.com/docs/components/#alert-confirm).

 After the explained process, and by adding some CSS style, you can shape the design of the application.